 PreMed is a popular plan of study for students entering college.
 Medical careers are considered “recession-proof” so that’s part of the appeal.
 Students are also drawn to the opportunity to be well compensated in a career where they can help people.

-Medical school admissions are increasingly competitive.
+Medical school admissions are highly competitive.
 Among the top 10 ranked medical schools according to US News the acceptance rate the average acceptance rate was only 2.5%.
-Looking at all of the ranked medical schools, over 100, the acceptance rate is still under 10%.
+The average overall acceptance rate for medical schools is 5%.

 If your homeschooler is considering a premed major it makes sense to start your research in high school and to discuss the following considerations.

 Homeschoolers who aspire to med school need to start their preparation in high school.
 That preparation should include: strong core academics, preferably on the most competitive path, strong ACT or SAT scores, and STEM emphasis, including quality lab sciences.
 Students aiming at selective schools should take the three core sciences – biology, chemistry, and physics during high school.
 The reason for taking this solid foundation is not just to get into college but to enter college prepared to get achieve top grades.
 Most students aiming at selective schools will take at least some college-level work in high school, either through APs or dual enrollment.
 Homeschoolers should note that even college work taken during high school through concurrent or dual enrollment options will typically be reported during graduate and professional school applications.
 College grades, no matter the age they were earned, matter.

 While biology is the most popular premed major there are many choices available.
 All students who apply to med school will need to have taken core science and math requirements, but they can do so while opting for a wide variety of majors.
 Many people are surprised to find out there are students who major in political science, classics, or computer science and then go on to medical school.
 In fact, sometimes students with unconventional majors can actually stand out from the pile of applicants when it comes to med school admissions.